translation/rails/README.md

 ```

 In both case, in your React component, you can simply call
-`this.props.i18n.yourName` and it will be localized with the current locale.
+`this.props.i18n.yourName` and your text will be localized with the current locale.

 **Notes:**

- * You can also structure the i18n props with different levels of depth and pass the subtree as props to each of your sub-components.
+ * You can also structure the i18n props with multiple levels of depth and pass the subtree as props to each of your sub-components.
- * It works great with server-side rendering too!
+ * It also works great with server-side rendering of your components (`:prerender => true`).

 ## Continuous Integration